 So, to feed your continual improvement register, expand your continual improvement procedures to cover the capturing of improvement ideas on an ongoing basis.
 There are many possible ways to do this.
 For example, formal staff-suggestion schemes, discussion groups, and incident and problem record reviews.

-Spring cleaning your continual improvement register
+Spring cleaning your register

 The entries in your continual improvement register might be categorized based on a range of factors.
 For example: